Skip to main content

 Assessments

 Equip Tip: Still unsure?
 Start with a Form if you’re collecting information.
-Use an Assessment when you want to track growth, measure outcomes, or analyze trends.
+Use an Assessment when you want to track growth, measure outcomes, analyze trends, or compare ratings month to month.

 Did this answer your question?